Quasi-Monte Carlo with one categorical variable

 Here we show a minimax property of near-equal allocation.
 We do not assume equality among the $\tau_\ell$.
 For any integer $N\ge L$, let

 be spaces of feasible sample sizes and possible variance constants, respectively.
 We allow some $\tau_\ell=0$ but there must be at least one $\tau_\ell>0$ to make the problem interesting.

 We consider the increase in variance that we get using sample sizes $\bsn$ compared to some better sample sizes $\tilde\bsn$ that we might otherwise have used.
-For ansatzes $a=0,1$ we define suboptimality ratios
+For criteria $0$ and $1$ we define suboptimality ratios

 that compare different sample sizes taking account of the stratum variances $\tau_\ell$.
 These ratios depend on $\rho$ and $\alpha_1,\dots,\alpha_L$, but we leave those out of the notation because they are held constant in this section.